 Lesley’s history with The Hospital Saturday Fund dates back more than a decade, ever since she was invited as a special guest to sing at one of our functions.
 During this period she and her nephews Ben and Tim Colwill, had been working with BLISS, a charity specialising in helping premature babies.
 She was due to perform at a fundraising event her nephews were running in the Lake District that week.

-Around the same time Lesley met our charity team, our Annual Grant Making Meeting (AGM) event was also on the horizon.
+Around the same time Lesley met our charity team, our Annual General Meeting (AGM) event was also on the horizon.
 With no recipient for the £10,000 grant yet determined, our Chief Executive and Chairman decided to recommend to the Grant Making Committee that HSF award the amount to BLISS.
 When the event in May arrived Tim and Ellen (Lesley’s nephew and his wife) represented the charity and were key presenters on the night.

 From this point, The Hospital Saturday Fund’s relationship with Lesley continued to flourish.
 With the news that Her Majesty the Queen was due to retire from being our charity Patron, Lesley was undoubtedly the right person to take over the role.
 It was very soon after this time that the iconic Doncaster Diva delighted us by joining the HSF family.